cmasterflex/VergeSense/README.md

 I noticed that at one point Sensor 4 reported 99999999999999, which is obviously an error, I decided to put a cap of 100 people as a valid person count, as that seemed like more than enough to cover even a very large conference room.
 For this exercise I chose to exclude any data that went over that max person count, but similarly to missing data, one could also infer a reasonable count based on surrounding data points, if desired.

 ## SensorService
 The `SensorService` implements the `ISensorService` interface, and is injected with an `ICsvService` on creation.
-The `SensorService` has one method `GetData(DateTime start, DateTime end)`, which when called, loads all sensor data from the `CsvService`'s `LoadFile()` method, caches that data for future calls to the service (since the file is always the same), and then builds a return object which is then serialized in to JSON and returned by the `SensorController` API.
+The `SensorService` has one method `GetData(DateTime start, DateTime end)`, which when called, loads all sensor data from the `CsvService`'s `LoadFile()` method, caches that data for future calls to the service (since the file is always the same), and then builds a return object which is then serialized into JSON and returned by the `SensorController` API.

 I decided to organize the JSON object like this:
 ````